 PhD Student, Political Science

 I'm Emily Russell, a PhD student in Political Science at Stanford University.
-I am a Knight-Hennessy Scholar and NSF Graduate Fellow.
-In my research, I examine state security forces as long-run, dynamic organizations and actors of political violence.
-I also examine actors organizing outside of, and in opposition to, the state apparatus across post-colonial territories.
+I am a Knight-Hennessy Scholar and NSF Graduate Research Fellow.
+In Comparative Politics and International Relations, I study contentious politics and the historical determinants of contention.
+My research examines colonial determinants of coercive and carceral institutions, and the tools nation-states use to act as colonizing entities.
+I am also interested in understanding the differential impacts of state capacity, and actors who organize outside of, and in opposition to, the state apparatus across post-colonial territories.

 All views expressed are personal and not those of my affiliations.